 How I broke the cycle of abuse.

 I’ve been through a lot in my life.
-As a young teen, I was molested, raped by family members.
+As a young teen, I was molested and raped by family members.
 There were six of us siblings.
-Before I had my son I was 14, taking care of three other kids.
+Before I had my son, I was 14, taking care of three other kids.